Museum Association Board of Directors

 21ST COMMANDANT OF THE USCG (RET.)

 Throughout his illustrious career in the USCG, ADM Loy commanded multiple vessels before being named the 21st Commandant of the Coast Guard, where he served from 1998-2002.
 Following his retirement, he was appointed to the newly created post of Deputy Under Secretary for Transportation Security and Chief Operating Officer of the Transportation Security Administration by then Secretary of Transportation Norman Y. Mineta.
-He is currently a senior counselor with The Cohen Group, director at Lockheed Martin, and director of Rivada Networks.
+He is currently a senior counselor with The Cohen Group and director of Rivada Networks.
+He was previously a director at Lockheed Martin.

 MCPOCG VINCENT W. PATTON